xillio/the-definitive-guide/03-developing-a-plugin/02-metaexpression.md

 | Xill                   | `File.openWrite`                                             |
 | Java                   | `ExpressionBuilderHelper.fromValue(new SimpleIOStream(...))` |

-It will convert to allmost all other types.
+It will convert to almost all other types.

 | **Expression**          | Any Stream                   |
 | ----------------------- | ---------------------------- |